maelfabien/maelfabien.github.io/_posts/2018-11-20-Perceptron.md

 ![image](https://maelfabien.github.io/assets/images/neuron_4.png)

 We attach to each input a weight ( $$w_i$$) and notice how we add an input of value 1 with a weight of $$ - \theta $$.
-This is called the bias.
+This is called bias.
 What we are doing is instead of having only the inputs and the weight and compare them to a threshold, we also learn the threshold as a weight for a standard input of value 1.

-The inputs can be seen as neurons, and will be called the **input layer**.
-All together, these neurons and the function (which we'll cover in a minute) form a **perceptron**.
+The inputs can be seen as neurons and will be called the **input layer**.
+Altogether, these neurons and the function (which we'll cover in a minute) form a **perceptron**.

-How do we make classification using a perceptron then ?
+How do we make classification using a perceptron then?

 $$ y = 1 $$ if $$ \sum_i w_i x_i ≥ 0 $$, else $$ y = 0 $$

-One limitation remains : the inputs need to be linearly separable, since we split the input space in two halves.
+One limitation remains: the inputs need to be linearly separable since we split the input space into two halves.

 ## Minsky and Papert (1969)

 The version of Perceptron we use nowadays was introduced by Minsky and Papert in 1969.
-They bring a major improvement to the classic model : they introduced an activation function.
+They bring a major improvement to the classic model: they introduced an activation function.
 The **activation function** might take several forms and should "send" the weighted sum into a smaller set of possible values that allows us to classify the output.
-It's basically a smoother version than the thresholding applied before.
+It's a smoother version than the thresholding applied before.

 ![image](https://maelfabien.github.io/assets/images/neuron_5.png)

-In the classical Rosenblatt's perceptron, we split the space in two halves using a HeavySide function (sign function) where the vertical split occurs at the threshold $$ \theta $$ :
+In the classical Rosenblatt's perceptron, we split the space into two halves using a HeavySide function (sign function) where the vertical split occurs at the threshold $$ \theta $$ :

 ![image](https://maelfabien.github.io/assets/images/Signum_function.svg.jpg)

 This is harsh (since an outcome of 0.49 and 0.51 lead to different values), and we cannot apply gradient descent on this function.
-For this reason, for binary classification for example, we'll tend to use a sigmoid activation function.
+For this reason, for binary classification, for example, we'll tend to use a sigmoid activation function.
 Using a sigmoid activation will assign the value of a neuron to either 0 if the output is smaller than 0.5, or 1 if the neuron is larger than 0.5.
 The sigmoid function is defined by : $$ f(x) = \frac {1} {1 + e^{-u}} $$

 ![image](https://maelfabien.github.io/assets/images/sigmoid.png)

 This activation function is smooth, differentiable (allows back-propagation) and continuous.
 We don't have to output a 0 or a 1, but we can output probabilities to belong to a class instead.
-If you're familiar with it, this version of the perceptron is a logistic regression with 0 hidden layer.
+If you're familiar with it, this version of the perceptron is a logistic regression with 0 hidden layers.

 ## Some details

 A given observation can be either well classified, or in the wrong class.
 As in most optimization problems, we want to minimize the cost, i.e the sum of the individual losses on each training observation.
-A pseudo code corresponding to our problem is :
+A pseudo-code corresponding to our problem is :

 ![image](https://maelfabien.github.io/assets/images/pseudo.jpg)